This course is only available for students in the BA International Studies who have passed German 1 Beginners.

-This course enables the student to achieve a level A2/B1 of the Common European Framework (CEF).
+This course enables the student to achieve a good level A2 of the Common European Frame (CEF).

-This course is the second one in a series of three language acquisition courses within the International Studies programme.
+This course is the second course in a series of three language acquisition courses within the International Studies program.
 The final objective of this course series is to obtain an intermediate level of proficiency in German, aimed at communication with people in the region in everyday social situations and enabling students to follow current affairs in the region via various media.

 Mode of instruction